 Brunch at Pirlous

 Pirlous is a small little cafe in Grassmarket offering brunch, sandwiches, and some bakery goods.
-We had the Persian shakshuka, which was okay and did the job.
+We had the Persian shakshuka, which was okay and did the job but it wasn’t quite the standard I’d say.
 The eggs were still a bit too raw in my opinion and there weren’t enough other vegetables in the tomato base.
-If you fancy sandwiches, the chicken is halal there.
+If you fancy sandwiches instead, the chicken is halal there.

 Leith and the Royal Yacht Britannia